Chemistry is a diverse discipline, involving substances in every aspect of life — what we see, eat, smell, touch, and

 - The Honours co-operative Chemistry program is academically equivalent to the regular honours Chemistry program, but at the same time places equal emphasis upon academic preparation and practical experience.
 This change in emphasis is accomplished by alternating academic terms on campus with non-academic terms in a working environment (such as industry, research laboratory, and business settings).
 The alternation of academic and work terms results in the need for an additional year in order to complete the full set of program requirements.
 As such, the co-operative version of the honours Chemistry program provides not only a source of additional funding for students but also experience in the business/research/industrial sectors that will aid preparation for post-graduate studies and/or job placement upon completion of the program of study.

-In addition to honours Chemistry, we offer three honours Chemistry specializations:
+In addition to honours Chemistry, we offer Two honours Chemistry specializations:

 - Honours Biochemistry (with Biology)